-The course of study at our film school includes two years of creative workshops and related courses, followed by one to three years of thesis work.
+The course of study at our film school includes two years of creative workshops and related courses, followed by one to three years of thesis and Research Arts work.
 Students are immersed in the principles and working methods of a variety of genres and dramatic forms.
-Through multiple exercises and short film and script projects they are encouraged to explore their understanding of the medium, with the ultimate goal of establishing each student’s personal voice.
+Through multiple exercises and short film and script projects (both short and feature length), they are encouraged to explore their understanding of the medium, with the ultimate goal of establishing each student’s personal voice.

 Students in the Film MFA: Creative Producing Program share the first-year curriculum and some of the second-year electives.
 In bringing these programs together, the faculty actively encourages the development of professional collaborations that last throughout film school and beyond, and fosters the environment of mutual support that we have believe is essential to the creation of film.